-From the FassadenGrün assortment, all standard kits are suitable for supports.
-And in case of doubt, however, and especially for masts the best solution of all is middle ' Classic ' kits, however, divergently with cross holder WM 10081 are suited together with brass rawl plugs because drilling and connecting happen here beyond the armoured layer.
-Nevertheless, the sealing must be flawless, so that no humidity penetrates into the armouring iron.
+From the FassadenGrün assortment, all standard kits are suitable for concrete supports, however to avoid any confusion the best solution of all, especially for masts, are our middle ' Classic ' kits, combined with cross holder WM 10081 complete with brass rawl plug, which suites these structures as drilling and connecting happen here beyond the armoured layer.
+Note that the sealing must be flawless so that no humidity penetrates the surrounding iron.